 Girls on the Run & Heart and Sole

 Our Girls on the Run team of 3rd to 5th grade girls, and our Heart and Sole team of 6th to 8th grade girls gain self-esteem, learn about physical activity, and build friendships while training for 12 weeks for a 5K race during both a spring and fall season.
-These teams meet at Esperanza California, 2001 S. California and Esperanza Marquette, 6550 S. Richmond St.
+These teams meet at our California and Marquette clinics.

 For more information about our California team, contact Asenet Vallejo, Pediatrics Care Coordinator, at 773-932-1016 or email@example.com.